 - Teaching staff

-- Dr SungYong Lee, with guest lectures from the National Centre for Peace and Conflict Studies (NCPACS) faculty.
+The course is taught by faculty from the National Centre for Peace and Conflict Studies (NCPACS).

 - Teaching Arrangements

 - Each 3-hour seminar is a combination of lecture, discussion and reflection.

 There is no core textbook for this paper.
 A range of readings will be drawn upon in class.
 Students are expected to have read the 3-5 set readings for each week and are encouraged to also read from the recommended readings list.

 Students are also encouraged to relate the week's readings to current events.
 Readings for essays and assignments will be expected to go beyond the reading lists provided here.
 Students should be prepared to explain and critically analyse the key arguments of readings in the class.

 - Graduate Attributes Emphasised